Skip To Content

 Imagery Workflows resources

-Community-supported tools and best practices for working with imagery and automating workflows:
+Review the community-supported tools and best practices for working with and automating imagery and remote sensing workflows:

-ArcGIS Help
+ArcGIS help

 Developer resources

-Resources and support for automating and customizing workflows:
+Review the following resources and support for automating and customizing workflows:

-• If you plan to manage your satellite imagery in the cloud, or want to optimize the data format for faster access, visit the OptimizeRasters GitHub repo for scripts and tools to optimize data transfer and management.
+• If you plan to manage your satellite imagery in the cloud, or want to optimize the data format for faster access, visit the OptimizeRasters GitHub repository for scripts and tools to optimize data transfer and management.

 Esri Community